 Early Origins of the Dyne family

-Important Dates for the Dyne family
+Early History of the Dyne family

 This web page shows only a small excerpt of our Dyne research.
 Another 71 words (5 lines of text) covering the years 1352, 1412, 1413, 1377, 1397, 1383, 1414, 1383 and 1414 are included under the topic Early Dyne History in all our PDF Extended History products and printed products wherever possible.

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Dyne, Dine, Dives, Dynne, Dinne, Dyves, Dyon and others.

 Early Notables of the Dyne family (pre 1700)

 Outstanding amongst the family at this time was Nicholas Dyne ( fl.
 1352) of East Grinstead; John Dyne I (died 1412/1413), who owned land in the Kentish hundreds of Hayne, an English...